 Transferring money to London

-If you’re about to move to London, you’ll probably need to convert some of your savings into British pounds.
+If you’re thinking of moving to London, you’ll probably need to convert some of your Australian dollars into British pounds.

 Infrastructure and green spaces